cavo789/blog/blog/XXX/docker-python/index.md

 As you can see, we've a lot of commands like `make up` to start our Docker container.
 Let's try and, ouch, we miss a file called `/src/requirements.txt`.

-### requirements.txt
+### src/requirements.txt

-Please create an empty file called `requirements.txt`.
-To do that, just run `mkdir src && touch src/requirements.txt`.
+Please create an empty file called `src/requirements.txt`.
+To do that, just run `mkdir src && touch requirements.txt`.

 By running `make up` again, yes!, this time we can build our images and create our container: